topkecleon/otouto/README.md

 * * *

 ## Setup
-You _must_ have Lua (5.2+), luasocket, luasec, multipart-post, and dkjson installed.
+You _must_ have Lua (5.2+), luasocket, luasec, multipart-post, dkjson, and lua-utf8 (not needed if using Lua 5.3+) installed.
 You should also have lpeg, though it is not required.
 It is recommended you install these with LuaRocks.

 To get started, clone the repository and set the following values in `config.lua`: